Program and Class Descriptions

 English language learners who have an interest in going to college or post-secondary education will need to improve their reading, writing and listening skills in English.
 In addition, we offer an ESL/HSE-GED Combo class which allows English language learners to study for the HSE exam Spanish while continuing to learn English.

-Basic and Intermediate English as a Second Language (ESL) classes
+Life Skills English as a Second Language (ESL) classes

 Effective oral and written communication in English are essential for adults to successfully manage their roles as parents and members of society.
-Basic and Intermediate ESL instruction is designed as a means to help adults develop foundational skills in listening, speaking, reading and writing in English with the ultimate goal of helping adults make successful transitions to work or post-secondary education.
+Basic ESL instruction is designed as a means to help adults develop foundational skills in listening, speaking, reading and writing in English with the ultimate goal of helping adults make successful transitions to work or post-secondary education.
 Placement into classes is based on the results of your initial assessment on a state-approved test.
 Students are required to receive at least 60 hours of instruction until they can take a post-test to determine how much progress they have made.

 English language learners interested in passing the US Naturalization exam take this class to learn oral and written skills required to pass the interview portion of the exam as well as the US history and government knowledge required to pass the Civics test.
 Students are required to test at the ESL Intermediate High level or above in the initial assessment.
 Students scoring below this level will be required to attend an ESL class that will allow them to advance to this level.
 The class does not provide legal advice on immigration or naturalization matters.